DUNE-DAQ/listrev/docs/README.md

 The listrev package allows to excercise the basic functioning of DAQ applications, through three simple DAQ Modules that operate on lists of numbers.

-In order to run it, setup the runtime environment for hte DAQ version you are using.
+In order to run it, setup the runtime environment for the DAQ version you are using.

 To generate a valid configuration file you can do the following:
 ```